170yt/Minecraft-Bingo/README.md

 - **I see weird textures in the bingo goals inventory and the scoreboard.
 What can I do?**<br>
   ![Bingo Goals Inventory without Resource Pack](images/Bingo-Goals-Missing-Textures.png)<br>
   ![Scoreboard without Resource Pack](images/Bingo-Scoreboard-Missing-Textures.png)<br>
-  You need to install the [Minecraft Bingo Resource Pack](https://github.com/170yt/Minecraft-Bingo-Resource-Pack).<br>
+  You need to install the [Minecraft Bingo Resource Pack](https://github.com/170yt/Minecraft-Bingo-Resource-Pack).
-  If you do not want to use the resource pack, you can disable the use of it with the command `/bingo useBingoResourcePack false` (you need to restart the server for this to take effect).
 - **I cannot see the icons in the scoreboard.
 What can I do?**<br>
-  Make sure that the item-icon mappings file is present (for instructions see [Minecraft Bingo Resource Pack](https://github.com/170yt/Minecraft-Bingo-Resource-Pack)).<br>
+  Make sure that the item-icon mappings file is present (for instructions see [Minecraft Bingo Resource Pack](https://github.com/170yt/Minecraft-Bingo-Resource-Pack)).
-  Also, make sure that the setting `useBingoResourcePack` is set to `true`.
-You can see the current state with the command `/bingo useBingoResourcePack`.
 - **Do I need to install the mod on the client side?**<br>
   No, the mod is server-side only and does not require the client to have it installed if it's already installed on the server.<br>
   The mod is designed to be played on a server with vanilla clients and does not require any client-side mods.